Aureus: Early Empire

 The mass of the aureus was decreased to 1/45 of a Roman pound (7.3 g) during the reign of Nero (r.
 54–68).
+According to Cassius Dio, writing at the start of the 3rd century, notes that the aureus was still worth 100 sesterii, and comments that it was equivalent to 20 Greek drachmas.
 At about the same time the purity of the silver coinage was also slightly decreased.